-Common containers for C samples include aluminum foil packets, Ziploc or WhirlPac-syle bags, film or prescription canisters, and centrifuge tubes.
-Using paper bags for storage is not a good idea for organic samples as standard pretreatment methods (ABA) will not remove cellulose from a deteriorating/soggy bag.
-Similarly, a paper sample tag kept with the sample should have its own plastic bag to protect it.
-Air drying wet samples is a good idea if practical.
+Common containers for 14C samples include aluminum foil packets, Ziploc- or WhirlPac-style bags, film canisters (back when cameras used film), and centrifuge tubes.
+Using paper bags for storage is not a good idea for organic samples, as standard pretreatment methods (ABA) will not remove cellulose from a deteriorating/soggy bag.
+Similarly, a paper sample tag kept with a sample should have its own plastic bag to protect it.

 Aluminum Foil: Most kitchen foil is coated to help it separate from the roll, and this likely contains some form of carbon.
-There is a legend that only either the shiny side or the dull side has this coating; in fact, it is on both sides.
+There is a legend that only either the shiny side or the dull side has this coating; in fact it's on both sides.
 Being food grade, though, the coating is water soluble and will be removed by standard pretreatments.
 Uncoated chemistry grade foil is available as well.